 Kittens play, Cats meditate.

-Charles André Joseph Marie de Gaulle (1890 – 1970), the most famous of all French statesmen, is unusual in that unlike most presidents of France, he had a cat instead of a dog.
+Charles André Joseph Marie de Gaulle, the most famous of all French statesmen, was unusual in that unlike most presidents of France, he had a cat instead of a dog.

-De Gaulle also had a preference for dogs but when Madam Yvonne de Gaulle bought a Chartreux during her husband’s second term as President, he was captivated by this handsome tomcat with its strong personality.
+De Gaulle had a preference for dogs, but when Madame Yvonne de Gaulle bought a Chartreux during her husband’s second term as President, he was captivated by this handsome tomcat with its strong personality.

-The cat had the grand name of Ringo de Balmalon, but De Gaulle gave him the pet name of Gris-Gris (Grey-Grey) which was a clever play on words for not only did it describe the colour of the cat; the name can also refer to an African lucky charm.
+The cat had the pedigree name Ringo de Balmalon, but de Gaulle gave him the pet name Gris-Gris, Grey-Grey, which was a clever play on words for not only did it describe the colour of the cat, but the name can also refer to an African lucky charm.
 He became de Gaulle’s devoted companion, reportedly accompanying him on his walks in the park and silently following him from room to room.

-Gris-Gris was even a frequent topic of conversation with De Gaulle’s Minister of Cultural Affairs, André Malraux during the Council of Ministers.
-Malraux was also a cat lover owning Lustrée and Fourrure (Glossy and Fur) It is reported that one day, in response to a question from Malraux, the General replied (no doubt inspired by Gris-Gris) “kittens play, cats meditate”.
+Gris-Gris was even a frequent topic of conversation with de Gaulle’s Minister of Cultural Affairs, André Malraux during the Council of Ministers.
+Malraux was also a cat lover owning Lustrée and Fourrure.
+It is reported that one day, in response to a question from Malraux, the General replied, no doubt inspired by Gris-Gris, “Kittens play, Cats meditate'”

-After De Gaulle died Gris-Gris continued to live at the De Gaulle’s personal residence La Boiserrie, carefully watched over by Madam De Gaulle’s housekeeper.
-Faithful as a dog, Gris-Gris clearly missed his master and the housekeeper is said to have remarked that Gris-Gris was not the same after De Gaulle’s death.
+After de Gaulle died, Gris-Gris continued to live at the de Gaulle’s personal residence La Boiserrie, carefully watched over by Madame de Gaulle’s housekeeper.
+Faithful as a dog, Gris-Gris clearly missed his master and the housekeeper is said to have remarked that Gris-Gris was not the same after de Gaulle’s death.

-Sadly despite an extensive search we cannot find a picture of De Gaulle and his faithful feline companion and we would like to acknowledge Dorica Lucaci’s fascinating book “100 Chats Qui Ont Fait L’Histoire” in writing about Gris-Gris.
+Sadly, despite an extensive search, it has not been possible to find a picture of de Gaulle and his faithful feline companion, so we would like to acknowledge Dorica Lucaci for writing about Gris-Gris in her fascinating book 100 Chats Qui Ont Fait L’Histoire.